ferrous-systems/qt-training-2023/book/src/setup.md

 You will need the standard Rust toolchain, including `rustup`, `rustc`, and `cargo`.

-[Follow these instructions to install the Rust toolchain.][rust-install]
+Follow the instructions provided at rust-lang.org to install the Rust toolchain[^rust-install].

 This will install the Rust toolchain and the targets for the host platform.
 Windows users need to choose between the `msvc` and `mingw` targets.